Tips & FAQ

 Yes!
-We understand that heating and cooling purchases are not always convenient, so we have teamed up with KwikComfort to provide special terms with approved credit.
-To learn more about our CA HVAC financing programs, call 1-888-COLD-AIR today!
+We understand that heating and cooling purchases are not always convenient.
+To learn more about our CA HVAC financing programs, call 1-888-COLD-AIR today or visit our Financing page, here!
 Rest assured: your Conditioned Air investment will improve your home’s value and bring years of trouble-free indoor comfort!

 The best way to ensure long-term performance of your HVAC system is to schedule regular inspections.

 Conditioned Air recommends servicing your HVAC equipment twice per year to ensure that systems are performing safely and efficiently.
 Neglected systems require more repairs, and airflow may be restricted due to dirt and debris buildup.
 Proper HVAC maintenance improves the lifespan and energy efficiency of your equipment.